Skip to content

 Shoulder dislocation occurs when the humeral head (top of your arm or ball) comes out of the glenoid socket (cup-shaped socket for the ball to sit in).
 It can cause intense pain, swelling, and instability of the shoulder joint.
 Anterior dislocation is the most common type, often resulting from trauma or excessive external rotation of the arm.
 Posterior dislocation is less common and may be associated with seizures or electric shock injuries.
 Recurrent dislocations can occur in individuals with loose shoulder ligaments or previous dislocations.
 If you have dislocated a shoulder from an injury, it is best that you seek immediate medical attention to relocate the shoulder joint as soon as possible.
 Once the shoulder has been relocated and you are starting the recovery process, we can help by giving you a rehabilitation plan to help strengthen the shoulder joint again to help prevent instability or laxity in the shoulder following a dislocation.

-Treatment for shoulder pain
+Diagnose shoulder pain

 Overall shoulder pain can significantly impact an individual’s quality of life.
 Understanding the common causes of shoulder pain, such as rotator cuff injuries, shoulder impingement syndrome, osteoarthritis, frozen shoulder etc, is important for effective management or diagnosis of the condition.
-Our practitioner at skelian can help by identifying and possibly addressing the underlying cause of shoulder pain, if it is a condition we can help.
+Our practitioner at Skelian can help by identifying and possibly addressing the underlying cause of shoulder pain, if it is a condition we can help.
 The main aims of treatment are to always help improve an individual’s pain, restore shoulder function, and improve their overall well-being.

 Frequently Asked Questions